rapbando/AS-scan/README.md

 # AS-scan

-Script for piping to Masscan all the announced prefixes for a given AS (Autonomous System).
+Script for piping to Masscan all the announced prefixes for a given AS (Autonomous System) ,installing Masscan form source reccomended or it will hang forever at each scan.

 ### Usage: